California’s Hydrogen Highway

 “As part of our march toward zero with fuel cell vehicles, we need to learn many things about the handling and storage of hydrogen, and it’s used as a motor vehicle fuel,” said Lowery.
 “We believe the H2H will improve our understanding of using hydrogen as a motor vehicle fuel and of creating a viable hydrogen-refueling infrastructure.”

-Also, to its experimental use, HUMMER will use the H2H to bring attention to the promise of hydrogen, especially the public and private partnerships required to create a hydrogen economy.
-For example, H2H will be used to help illustrate important milestones in the development of Californias Hydrogen Highway Network, an initiative that combines the efforts of industry and government to develop that states infrastructure, research and economic development efforts.
+Also, for its experimental use, HUMMER will use the H2H to bring attention to the promise of hydrogen, especially the public and private partnerships required to create a hydrogen economy.
+For example, H2H will be used to help illustrate important milestones in the development of the Californias Hydrogen Highway Network, an initiative that combines the efforts of industry and government to develop that state’s infrastructure, research, and economic development efforts.